akash-2303/InfoCensor/README.md

         content (str): The content to be censored.

     Returns:
-        str: The censored content with email addresses replaced by '#' characters.
+        list: A list of email addresses found in the content.
+Is not an individual flag but is used by name function.

     """

 censor_addresses
 def censor_addresses(content):
     """
-    Censors addresses in the given content by replacing them with '#' characters.
+    Censors addresses in the given content by replacing them with '\u2588' characters.
 For detecting addresses, I used a library called PyAP to parse and extract street addresses from the given text.
 It can handle addresses of various formats like
     123 Main St, Anytown, CA 90210
     456 Elm Avenue, Smalltown, TX 75001
     789 Pine Blvd Apt 101, Largetown, FL 33101